engelanna/addressing_the_yan_report/README.md

 :arrow_right: about **87% of all coronaviruses** are going to have - in their spike protein gene - an EcoRI sequence occurring  together with a BstEII sequence.
 Without the need for **any** genetic engineering :woman_shrugging:

 Putting it differently: if SARS-CoV-2 was bioengineered :scissors::dna: the way Yan et al suggested, then 17 in 20 coronaviruses occurring in nature **also were**.
-Why go through the trouble of bioengineering, when nature has already done the work:question:
+Why go through the trouble of bioengineering, when nature has already done the work?